Saeven/zf3-twig-trans/README.md

 #### Proper Language File Setup

-Traditional gettext imposes a certain file structure.
-Yea, yea, messing with your app is a PITA, but it's a small price to pay when the performance benefits of true gettext are considered.
-This also enables domain support.
-You want this.

-My language setup in my Application Module looks like so:
+gettext imposes a certain file structure; language folders for a module would look like so:

 ```
 module/
     Application/